youssef202478/my-portfolio-/README.md

 ├── images/            # Directory containing images used in the portfolio └── scripts/           # Directory containing JavaScript files

-Feel free to review and let me know if there are any specific details you would like to add or modify.
+I want you to help me add anything new or beautiful to my website to make it great,if there are any errors please correct them